Article updated 15.2.23 to incorporate the 2023 regulation changes

 The term timed here does not refer to the duration but rather that the lap times are counting towards qualifying.

-The times are used to calculate qualifying as follows; the 10 fastest times recorded across those timed sessions go directly into Q2.
+The times are used to calculate qualifying as follows: the 10 fastest times recorded across the timed 60 minute Friday Practice session go directly into Q2.

-The remaining riders will go into Q1 where they have a second chance to get into Q2 and therefore possibly pole position in both races.
+The remaining riders will go into Q1 where if they are placed first or second, they get into Q2 and therefore possibly pole position in both races.

 In 2022 we saw a rule change for qualifying with a reduction in the 107% rule to 105%.